 Shares of the Cairo-based company retreated 1.2 percent to 4.09 Egyptian pounds at the 2:30 p.m. close in Cairo, the lowest level since March 20.
 The shares rose as much as 9.9 percent in early trading today after Reuters reported Algeria had agreed to pay $6.5 billion for a controlling stake in Djezzy.
 The EGX 30 Index (EGX30) retreated 0.4 percent.

 Orascom said yesterday an Algerian court fined Djezzy about $1.3 billion for violating foreign-exchange regulations, a ruling the company is appealing.
-Algeria is in talks to buy a stake in Djezzy from Russian company VimpelCom Ltd. (VIP), which merged with Orascom last year.
+Algeria is in talks to buy a stake in Djezzy from Russian company VimpelCom Ltd. (VIP:US), which merged with Orascom last year.
 It is still discussing a purchase price for the 51 percent stake, Finance Minister Karim Djoudi said in an interview today.

 “The court ruling is making investors realize the Djezzy issue may take more time to be resolved,” said Tamer Nigm, head of sales and trading at Cairo-based Watheeqa Securities Brokerage.
 “There’s a lack of clarity surrounding the Djezzy sale.”